akara/activator-squbs-orch-scala/docs/squbs training.md

 ##squbs Training - Your first Async Orchestrator

+###Prerequisistes for this exercise

+- JDK 8.
+This code has been tested with 1.8.0_60 and should work with later versions of Java 8.
+- IntelliJ is preferred as the IDE as the instructions are based on IntelliJ.
+We need these plugins for IntelliJ:
+   - The Scala plugin
+   - The sbt plugin - this plugin is not on the primary list of plugins.
+You need to click `Browse repositories...` and search for **sbt** from this screen.

 ###Get the squbs template application up and running:
-1. Create a squbs mid-tier service in Altus
-2. Use IntelliJ to clone the newly created repo.

-   Note: Depending on bandwidth, this may need time

-3. Open sbt window
-4. Run `extractConfig dev` from sbt window to populate config
+1. Clone this repo into a local project.
+2. Use IntelliJ to open this project by opening the `build.sbt` file from the root project (not the subprojects).
+Opening the root project directory directly works most of the time but is not as reliable as selecting the `build.sbt` file.
-5. Configure `run` in IntelliJ - add AspectJ config
+3. Configure `run` in IntelliJ
    * Click down button and choose “Edit Configurations"
    * Click the `+` sign
    * Choose `application`
-   * Name: `runapp`
+   * Name: `RunApp`
    * Main class: `org.squbs.unicomplex.Bootstrap`
-   * VM options: `-javaagent:/Users/{my_login}/.ivy2/cache/org.aspectj/aspectjweaver/jars/aspectjweaver-1.8.5.jar`
-   * Working directory: `…/{project}servsvc`
+   * Working directory: `orchsamplesvc`
-   * Use classpath of module: `{project}servsvc`
+   * Use classpath of module: `orchsamplesvc`
    * Before launch: … box click `-` to remove `make` and click `+` to choose `SBT`.
 Select action `test:products`, the default.
    * Click `OK`
-6. Run the app by pressing the start button with the right arrow
+4. Run the app by pressing the start button with the right arrow
-7. Check the app and registered context
+5. Check the app and registered context
-   * Point your browser to `http://localhost:8080/admin/v3console/ValidateInternals`
-   * Choose the `Component Status` tab
-   * Select the link `org.squbs.unicomplex…::Listeners`
-   * See the app registered to Default Listener
+   * Point your browser to `http://localhost:8080/adm` for the admin console.
+Note: The result is JSON and it is useful to have a JSON plugin in your browser allowing URL navigations.
+   * To ensure the application listens to the root context, find the `Listeners` link or go directly to `http://localhost:8080/adm/bean/org.squbs.unicomplex:type~Listeners`.
+You'll see the application registered to the root context `""` and the admin console registered to the `"adm"` context on the `default-listener`.
+   * To see all the registered "cubes" or modules, find the `Cubes` link or go directly to `http://localhost:8080/adm/bean/org.squbs.unicomplex:type~Cubes`.
+You'll see `OrchSampleCube` and `OrchSampleSvc` registered.
+The `orchsamplemsgs` project only defines the message types for communication between `cubes`.
+It does not define a `cube` by itself.
-8. Point your browser to `http://localhost:8080/{service}serv/hello`
+   * 8. Point your browser to `http://localhost:8080/hello`

     **Note**: The web context is registered in `squbs-meta.conf` of the service project.
 It can be any value.
-The project template is setup to use the service name ending with "serv" as the default.
+The project template is setup to use the root context `""` by default.
-9. See squbs in action.
-10. Stop the app.
+6. See your application in action.10.
+Stop the app.
-11. Run the app from sbt
+7. Run the app from sbt
    * Go to sbt window
-   * `project {project}svc`
+   * `project orchsamplesvc`
    * `~re-start` (The `~` is telling sbt to re-run that command every time a change is detected, like `~compile` would recompile every time a file changes
 12. Make a modification to the app.
-   * Edit the RouteDefinition file *Svc.scala
+   * Edit the `SampleOrchestrationService.scala` file under the `orchsamplesvc` project
-   * Change service name to “My Service”
+   * Change "SampleOrchestrationService" name to "My Service" in the response xml
    * Save
 13. Watch sbt re-starting your app
 14. Stop the app in sbt